 Active Investing

 Their active investing arm is like a junior version of a traditional taxable brokerage account.
-You can buy stocks, ETFs, and cryptocurrencies, but not much else.
+You can buy stocks and ETFs (SoFi discontinued cryptocurrency trading in December 2023), but not much else.

-If you’re looking to invest in mutual funds, non-ETF-based index funds, or even bonds, you’re out of luck.
-It’s not to say SoFi is limited.
-There are thousands of stocks and ETFs to fill your portfolio.
+If you’re looking to invest in mutual funds, non-ETF-based index funds, cryptocurrencies, or even bonds, you’re out of luck.
+It’s not to say SoFi is limited, there are thousands of stocks and ETFs to fill your portfolio.

 SoFi doesn’t offer a lot of things, including target-date funds, bonds, and other traditionally conservative investments.
-It telegraphs who they’re focused on as their customer base.
+This shows they’re focusing on people who are new to investing and might not be comfortable with those options yet.

-Stocks and crypto are alluring; ETFs are convenient and easy.
+Stocks are alluring while ETFs are convenient and easy.
 No one brags at a cocktail party they just built a rock-solid bond ladder providing stable but modest returns over ten years.

 You can get started with as little as a single dollar to fund your account.
 You can deposit the money in any number of ways including:

-- Linking to a checking or savings account
+- Linking to an external checking or savings account

 Stock Bits